PgBiel/elembic/src/element.typ

 // The downside is that the entire document is wrapped in context,
 // so 'max show rule depth exceeded' errors can occur.
 //
-// - In light mode, it is similar, but we reset bibliography.title
+// - In leaky mode, it is similar, but we reset bibliography.title
 // to an arbitrary value instead of having two context blocks to
 // ensure it remains unchanged.
 //